patnir/starterminiapp/README.md

-# Starter Mini App
+# Base Mini App Starter

-A simple, ready-to-use starter template for building Farcaster Mini Apps with Next.js.
+A simple, ready-to-use starter template for building Base Mini Apps with Next.js.
+Base Mini Apps run in the Farcaster ecosystem and are discoverable in the Base app.

 Assets generated using [mini app asset generator](https://www.miniappassets.com/)